openprov/ssi-consultancy/InteroperabilityTestHarness.md

 * InteroperabilityHarness
 * Utility classes required for the above.
 * Unit test classes for the above.
+* Test cases GitHub repository, populated with documents produced using ProvToolbox.
 * Travis CI job.
 * Jenkins job.